Ascospore: Ascus development

 a hook-shaped crozier (top right) establishes a dikaryon (n + n).
 The penultimate cell becomes the ascus mother, undergoes karyogamy (K!), meiosis (M!) and one mitosis, then walls off eight haploid ascospores.
 Basal cells regain the dikaryon for another round.

-After the crozier sets up the ascus mother cell and the paired nuclei fuse (karyogamy), the ascus begins dividing its cytoplasm.
-A double-membrane system forms around each future spore.
-Electron-microscope work on Lophodermella sulcigena shows that this delimiting double membrane is continuous with the ascus plasmalemma rather than derived from the nuclear envelope.
-The developing ascus wraps its contents in membranes to form individual spores.
-Specialists refer to these as or modes, depending on how the membranes form.
-In some fungi, all eight spores are first enclosed together in a shared membrane tube that later divides.
-In others, each spore is wrapped separately from the beginning.
+After the crozier sets up the ascus mother cell and the paired nuclei fuse (karyogamy), the ascus begins dividing its cytoplasm into spore compartments.
+A delimiting double membrane forms around each future spore; electron microscopy of Lophodermella sulcigena suggests this membrane is continuous with the ascus cell membrane rather than derived from the nuclear envelope.
+This compartmentalisation is described in specialist terms as or development, depending on how the membranes form.
+In some fungi, all eight spores are first enclosed together in a shared membrane tube that later divides; in others, each spore is wrapped separately from the beginning.
 Both strategies produce eight membrane-bounded compartments ready for wall building.
-The residual epiplasm trapped above those membranes constitutes the ocular chamber (or oculus), a lens-shaped pocket ringed by the thickened bourrelet at the ascus apex; its diameter and amyloid reaction are taxonomically diagnostic in several Pezizales genera.
+In some groups, leftover ascus cytoplasm (epiplasm) collects as a lens-shaped pocket near the ascus tip, the ocular chamber (or oculus); in those taxa, the size of this pocket and related tip structures can help identify genera.

-After karyogamy, the resulting diploid nucleus (zygote) undergoes meiosis to produce four haploid nuclei.
+After karyogamy, the resulting diploid nucleus undergoes meiosis to produce four haploid nuclei.
 An additional mitotic division usually follows, yielding eight nuclei—four pairs of genetically identical "twins".
 These sister nuclei form adjacent spores, a feature exploited in classical genetics experiments like Neurospora tetrad analysis.
-In species that lay down internal cross-walls, further mitotic cycles continue inside each developing ascospore so that every compartment ultimately carries its own nucleus, establishing a multicellular yet genetically uniform propagule.
-Each nucleus is packaged into an "ascospore initial"—a small, membrane-bound bubble of cytoplasm within the ascus.
-The membrane system that forms these packets usually comes from either the ascus's plasma membrane, although in some yeasts it originates from the nuclear membrane.
-This pair of membranes is known as the enveloping-membrane system (EMS).
-As the spore wall forms, the inner membrane becomes the spore's own cell membrane.
-The outer one remains outside the spore and helps anchor the first threads of its protective wall.
-In most budding yeasts (Saccharomycetales) the EMS wraps all the nuclei in a single vesicle that splits apart later.
-In filamentous ascomycetes, by contrast, individual spore membranes form separately from the beginning.
-This membrane system divides the ascus cytoplasm into as many compartments as there are nuclei—effectively creating the young spores.
-Each spore then builds its own membrane and wall, while the leftover cytoplasm (called epiplasm) remains to support their growth.
-In the lichen Trypetheliaceae, each ascospore starts by forming a single true cross-wall (euseptum).
-Additional cross-walls grow outward from the centre.
-Temporary wall thickenings appear through this process but are ultimately resorbed.
+Each nucleus is packaged into an "ascospore initial": a small, membrane-bounded bubble of cytoplasm whose membranes are collectively called the enveloping-membrane system (EMS).
+The EMS usually derives from the ascus plasma membrane, although in some yeasts it originates from the nuclear membrane.
+As wall material is laid down, the inner membrane becomes the ascospore’s own cell membrane, while the outer membrane remains outside the spore and helps anchor early wall layers.
+In most budding yeasts (Saccharomycetales) the EMS can enclose all nuclei in a single vesicle that later subdivides; in filamentous ascomycetes, spore membranes typically form separately from the outset.
+In some fungi, the developing ascospore forms internal cross-walls and becomes multicellular; additional mitoses place a nucleus in each compartment, so the cells share the same genome.
+In the lichen Trypetheliaceae, each ascospore starts by forming a single true cross-wall (euseptum); additional cross-walls grow outward from the centre, with temporary wall thickenings that are ultimately resorbed.